Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 And here's who she is, by her account: She's an obsessively hard worker.
 She's type A — intense and tightly wound.
 She's pragmatic, with fragile patience for the fussier trappings of White House life and the constant fretting over "optics."

-She never lets herself makes the same mistake twice: whether it's misspelling a word in front of the class in grade school or a hearing from a pediatrician decades later that Malia's weight is creeping a little too high, Michelle Obama sees a problem and goes into lockdown, nipping it all in the bud.
+She never lets herself make the same mistake twice: whether it's misspelling a word in front of the class in grade school or a hearing from a pediatrician decades later that Malia's weight is creeping a little too high, Michelle Obama sees a problem and goes into lockdown, nipping it all in the bud.

 She's proud of being black and of being a woman, and she cares deeply about making sure other black women feel they belong in America.